 Art and Revolution: Romanovs to Stalin

-Before the Bolsheviks stormed the Winter Palace in 1917, Russian artists staged a
+Before the Bolsheviks stormed the Winter Palace in 1917, Russian artists staged a daring

-became the leaders of the European avant-garde.
+leaders of the European avant-garde.

-At the time of the Revolution, some, like Stravinsky, Goncharova and Roerich, chose
+At the time of the Revolution, some, like Stravinsky, Goncharova and Roerich, chose to

-developments in Russian art in the early revolutionary years.
+in Russian art in the early revolutionary years.

 Click here for further information and a booking form.